 Legal sports betting In Maryland has cleared its last obstacle thanks to one group in particular: The people of Maryland.

 On March 18, 2020, a sports betting bill was passed through both of the state’s legislative chambers and put the issue of Maryland sports betting legalization up to voters to decide on when they looked at their November ballots.

-While the bill passed by a wide margin in both chambers this year and was passed overwhelmingly by the state’s voters, getting this far has been a 3-year process.
+While the bill passed by a wide margin in both chambers and was passed overwhelmingly by the state’s voters, getting this far has been a 3-year process.

 Given how many major sports franchises call Maryland home and how Maryland is losing potential sports betting dollars to neighboring states, it makes sense why so many people wanted to make sports betting legal.

 Where Can You Bet On Sports In Maryland?

 There is currently no place to bet on sports in Maryland.
 However, once the industry launches you will be able to bet on sports anywhere in the state.

 Gambling venues such as race tracks, casinos, and professional sports venues will qualify for Class A licenses.
 There is no cap for this type of license.
 Other local venues (particularly those owned by minorities or women) will be able to qualify for Class B licenses.
 Those licenses are capped at 30 total.